Skip to main content

 App to add authentication to the draft version of GOV.UK, so that only users with a signon account - or a valid JSON web token (JWT) - can access it.

 This is a Rails application that proxies requests to an upstream service, first performing authentication using gds-sso to ensure that only authenticated users are able to view the site.
-It sets an X-GOVUK-AUTHENTICATED-USER header so that the upstream service can identify the user.
+It sets a X-GOVUK-AUTHENTICATED-USER header and a X_GOVUK_AUTHENTICATED_USER_ORGANISATION header so that the upstream service can identify the user.

 The application also supports bypassing authentication via a valid JWT token.
 If the URL being requested includes a token querystring containing a valid token encoded with the value in the JWT_AUTH_SECRET environment variable, and that token contains a sub key, the value of that key is passed upstream in the GOVUK_AUTH_BYPASS_ID header.
 NB, the sub (or “subject”) key is one of the reserved claims of a JWT.